 M.B.A.
-NURSING ADMINISTRATION OPTION
+Nursing Administration Option

-This option to the general M.B.A. program offers an opportunity for concentration in the area of Nursing Administration.
+This option to the M.B.A.
+Program offers an opportunity for concentration in the area of Nursing Administration.
+To register for these courses, the student must be licensed as a Registered Nurse and receive permission from the dean of nursing.
 The requirements for the option are: